Copyright strike basics

 - You won't be able to create new accounts.

 - In the top right, click your account icon > Creator Studio.

 - On the left, click Video manager > Copyright notices.

 - Click Copyright strike next to a video to learn more about the removal.

 There are three ways to resolve a copyright strike.

-Wait for it to expire: A copyright strike will expire in six months as long as you complete Copyright School and receive no additional copyright strikes during that time.
+- Wait for it to expire: A copyright strike will expire in three months as long as you complete Copyright School.